The Three Graces (Canova): Artistic technique and effect

 The piece is carved from a single slab of white marble.
-Canova's assistants roughly blocked out the marble, leaving Canova to perform the final carving and shape the stone to highlight the Graces’ soft flesh.
+Canova's assistants roughly blocked out the marble, leaving Canova to perform the final carving and shape the stone to highlight the Graces' soft flesh.
 This was a trademark of the artist, and the piece shows a strong allegiance to the Neo-Classical movement in sculpture, of which Canova is the prime exponent.

-The three goddesses are shown nude, huddled together, their heads almost touching in what many have referred to as an ‘erotically charged’ piece.
+The three goddesses are shown nude, huddled together, their heads almost touching in what many have referred to as an 'erotically charged' piece.
 They stand, leaning slightly inward — perhaps discussing a common issue, or simply enjoying their closeness.
 Their hair-styles are similar, braided and held atop their heads in a knot.

 The style is elegant and suggests refinement and class — there is a delicate beauty to them that is commonplace in Canova's sculpture.
 Art historians have often commented on the peaceful balance that seems to exist between the three heads.
 Unlike compositions of the Graces that were derived from antiquity, where the outer figures turn out towards the viewer and the central figure embraces her friends with her back to the viewer, Canova's figures stand side by side, facing each other.

 The three slender female figures become one in their embrace, united by their linked hands and by a scarf which links them.
 The unity of the Graces is one of the piece's main themes.
 In Countess Josephine's version, the Graces are on a sacrificial altar adorned with three wreaths of flowers and a garland symbolizing their fragile, close ties.

 Neoclassicism and the Baroque

-Canova's work challenged the baroque conception of opulent beauty; he shows the Graces as nublie, svelte young women.
+Canova's work challenged the baroque conception of opulent beauty; he shows the Graces as nubile, svelte young women.
 This is not the only departure that Canova's work makes from the Baroque.
 For example, The Baroque works of Italian sculptor Bernini presents a stark moment in time — a snapshot.
 Bernini's 1644 work The Ecstasy of St. Theresa shows the moment at which the holy spirit pierces Theresa's heart, leaving her in what can only be described as ecstasy of divine presence.
 It is a dramatic, poignant scene captured by Bernini at the moment of greatest impact.
 Canova's work, however, is different.
 His pieces do not seem to possess any real sense of time, they merely exist at a point in the past — almost ghostly reminders of a mythological happening or person long deceased.
 In the case of the Graces he dispenses with theatrics and invites the viewer to make what they will of the scene.
 This is typical of the Neoclassical movement.
 In many respects this work was a departure and has since become regarded by many as a benchmark of beauty.